 - What it means for teams: A CRM helps companies stay connected to customers, streamline processes, and improve profitability.
 It lets your teams store customer and prospect contact information, identify sales opportunities, record service issues, and manage marketing campaigns, all in one central location.
 For example, it makes information about every customer interaction available to anyone who might need it.
 Generative AI amplifies CRM by making it faster and easier to connect to customers at scale – think marketing lead-gen campaigns automatically translated to reach your top markets across the globe, or recommended customer service responses that help agents solve problems quickly and identify opportunities for future sales.

 - What it means for customers: Deep learning-powered CRMs create opportunities for proactive engagement.
-They can enhance security, make customer service more efficient, and personalize experiences.
-For example, if you have a tradition of buying new fan gear before each football season, deep learning connected to a CRM could show you ads or marketing emails with your favorite team gear a month before the season starts so you’ll be ready on game day.
+They can enhance security, make customer service more efficient, and personalise experiences.
+For example, if you have a tradition of buying new fan gear before each football season, deep learning connected to a CRM could show you ads or marketing emails with your favourite team gear a month before the season starts so you’ll be ready on game day.

 Discriminator (in a GAN)

 In a Generative Adversarial Network (GAN), the discriminator is like a detective.
 When it’s shown pictures (or other data), it has to guess which are real and which are fake.
-The “real” pictures are from a dataset, while the “fake” ones are created by the other part of the GAN, called the generator (see generator below).
+The “real” pictures are from a dataset, while the “fake” ones are created by the other part of the GAN, called the generator.
 The discriminator’s job is to get better at telling real from fake, while the generator tries to get better at creating fakes.
 This is the software version of continuously building a better mousetrap.

 What does an ethical AI maturity model look like?